akka/alpakka/docs/src/main/paradox/data-transformations/csv.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="csv" }

 ## CSV parsing

 CSV parsing offers a flow that takes a stream of `akka.util.ByteString` and issues a stream of lists of `ByteString`.